bml-research/data_analysis/data/data_02_exercises.md

 Download the [this dataset](https://www.kaggle.com/datasets/vinitshah0110/food-composition).
 Open it with a text editor (or Excel).

-Decribe for the following columns what kind of data it holds.
+Describe for the following columns what kind of data it holds.
 Also describe the scale.

 |Column           |Data type       |Scale            |
 |:----------------|:---------------|:----------------|
 |Food Name        |                |                 |
 |Fat factor       |                |                 |
 |Analyzed Portion |                |                 |

-Food Name: nominal data, nominal scale
-Fat factor: continuous, ratio scale
-Analyzed Portion: continuous, ratio scale

 ### Exercise 2